adamgweeks/Isilon-PowerScale-capacity-calculator/Readme.md

 ## As this script is still in testing...
 **_PLEASE UPDATE THE ABOVE WIKI WITH ANY ACCURACY TESTS/REPORTS! _**

+For testing results see the [results_comparison_table.md](results_comparison_table.md) file; it does show that there are differences of a few percent in my testing thus far.

 ## Working test comparison

 From a real Isilon cluster Node pool was 3 X200s.